+Mateus Beltrao, Workforce Administrative Manager

+mateus.baltrao@utah.edu

-Paul Peterson, Administrative Manager HPRN 239-C, Paul.Peterson@health.utah.edu The administrative manager is responsible for the financial end of graduate education.
+The administrative manager is responsible for the financial end of graduate education.
 If you are a funded graduate student, the Administrative Manager is responsible for the financial end of your graduate education.
 The Administrative Manager is responsible for compensation, tuition benefits eligibility, and reimbursements.